Family and Community Class 6 Question Answer Social Science Chapter 9

 Answer:

-Some of the rules that I follow in my neighbourhood are as follows
+Some general rules in my family and neighbourhood are as follows:

 Do you think some rules are unfair to a few people in the family or community?
 Why?